walkert/go-configparser/README.md

 `go-configparser` provides similar functionality to Python's ConfigParser module and deals specifically with settings files in the style of .gitconfig.

+Options can also be registered in a similar manner to the flag library in order to provide an explicit set of config requirements.

 ## Config file format

 `go-configparser` expects config files in the following format: